dbt-labs/docs.getdbt.com/website/docs/guides/getting-started/getting-set-up/setting-up-snowflake.md

 ## Prerequisites

-The only prerequisites for this tutorial are to have access to an email account for signing up for Snowflake and dbt Cloud.
+The only prerequisites for this guide are to have access to an email account for signing up for Snowflake and dbt Cloud.

 ## Setting up